aichemydev/Wring_docs/docs/APPS/Testsuite.md

   ![Session Replay](/img/testsuite11.png)

 With the successful addition of scheduled tests, your configuration is now complete.
-The platform is ready to autonomously execute the scheduled tests at the designated times, providing an automated and organized approach to your testing regimen within the Wring platform.
+The platform is ready to autonomously execute the scheduled tests at the designated times, providing an automated and organized Projectroach to your testing regimen within the Wring platform.